Sigma Alpha Omega: History

-Sigma Alpha Omega was formed as a sister sorority to Chi Alpha Omega, a Christian Fraternity.
+Sigma Alpha Omega was formed as a sister sorority to Chi Alpha Omega, a Christian fraternity.
 Founded in 1987 at East Carolina University, Chi Alpha Omega later established a little sister program to include their sisters in Christ.
 Soon after, the fraternity changed fully to co-ed.

-In January 1998, the active brothers (both males and females) of the Beta chapter of Chi Alpha Omega at North Carolina State University voted to form Sigma Alpha Omega.
+On January 5, 1998, the active brothers (both males and females) of the Beta chapter of Chi Alpha Omega at North Carolina State University voted to form Sigma Alpha Omega.
 Both groups are committed to living according to the ideals of Christ, uplifting each other through fellowship and service, and bringing the love of Christ to North Carolina State University.
 The founding sisters of Sigma Alpha Omega were Michelle Bull, Kathryn Meyer, Kimberly Rogers, and Josie Watson.

 As the sorority grew, sisters of the Alpha chapter worked for three years to prepare documents to support a National Board of Trustees.
 In the spring of 2004, active and alumnae members of the Alpha chapter met and established a national board.
-The first National Board of Trustees consisted of alumnae members from the Alpha chapter.
+The first national board of trustees consisted of alumnae members from the Alpha chapter.

 Sigma Alpha Omega Christian Sorority, Inc was officially recognized as a national non-profit organization in North Carolina in June 2004.
 It was granted tax-exempt status by the IRS in 2014.
 The sorority's national headquarters is in Germantown, Tennessee.

 Symbols

-Sigma Alpha Omega's colors are burgundy and forest green.
-The official shield and crest was designed by SAO's Alpha chapter alumna and former Trustee, Natasha Smith.
-It incorporates the Armor of God, the official colors, motto, founding year, and mascots.
-Its mascot is the dove and its flower is the lily.
+Sigma Alpha Omega's motto is "One in Christ through Unity in Sisterhood".
 The sorority's official namesake Bible verses are: